 Photojournalism Scholarship: STERN Grant – a Scholarship Award for Young Photojournalists

-For the third year STERN magazine calls for entries to award its Photojournalism Scholarship, the STERN Grant.
-The application period starts January 1st, 2018.
+For the fourth year STERN magazine calls for entries to award its Photojournalism Scholarship, the STERN Grant.
+The application period starts February 1st, 2019.

 With its powerful images and opulent visuals the German weekly STERN magazine has been setting international standards in magazine photojournalism for decades.